 Berber Carpet contains big and small tufts and is constructed using loop pile methodology.
 You generally find Berber carpet with a mixture of both light color and dark-colored flecks.
 Berber carpet takes on color patterns and raised dimensional type patterns.

 It is ideal for high traffic areas and it is easy to clean up type carpet.
 Berber, is simply not always made from the same material.
 When choosing a carpet of this type and style, you need to be aware of all your choices.
 Here is a list of your top five Berber Carpet Materials.

 A product found in places like Morocco, this type of Berber carpet is made by hand.
 Produced with the finest natural materials and often sold at local markets.
-As a tourist you may purchase a handmade Berber carpet while visiting the local shop owners.
-This type of carpet will compliment and accent virtually any living space.
+As a tourist, you may purchase a handmade Berber carpet while visiting the local shop owners.
+This type of carpet will complement and accent virtually any living space.

 Wool spun Berber carpet is by far your most expensive option.
 It is, however, the most luxurious and beautifully crafted.
-If you can afford paying a little extra now, it will save you in the long run and you will be the most happy with this choice.
+If you can afford to pay a little extra now, it will save you in the long run and you will be the happiest with this choice.
 Colors tend not to fade as quickly and the material wears well.
 Wool is easy to clean and is not susceptible to melting.

 5. Blended Carpets

 This is your last option when choosing a Berber carpet material.
 Blended materials include manufactured ratios of olefin, wool, or nylon.
 Most common in the marketplace is a blended Nylon and Wool material.

 If you cannot afford a full wool-spun carpet, opt for a blended material.
 Blended carpets come in all different types of colors and dimensions.
 Pick the style and the colors that fit your décor and living style.